davdar/maam/writeup/paper.markdown

 program analysis.
 Inspired by \citeauthor*{dvanhorn:Liang1995Monad}'s
 \emph{Monad transformers for modular interpreters}
-\citeyearpar{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters in a specific monadic style.
+\citeyearpar{dvanhorn:Liang1995Monad}, we propose to start with concrete interpreters written in a specific monadic style.
 Changing the monad will change the interpreter from a concrete interpreter into an abstract interpreter.
 As we show, classical program abstractions can be embodied as language-independent monads.
 Moreover, these abstractions can be written as monad _transformers_, thereby allowing their composition to achieve new forms of analysis.
-We show that these monad transformers obey the properties of \emph{Galois connections}
+We show that these monad transformers obey the properties of
-\cite{dvanhorn:Cousot1979Systematic} and introduce the concept of a
+\emph{Galois connections} \cite{dvanhorn:Cousot1979Systematic} and introduce
-\emph{Galois transformer}, a monad transformer which transports Galois connections.
+the concept of a \emph{Galois transformer}, a monad transformer which transports Galois connections.

 Most significantly, Galois transformers can be proved sound once and used everywhere.
 Abstract interpreters, which take the form of monad transformer